Ouzx/resume-react-ts-tawilwind-vite/README.md

 # React Resume

-This is a React-based, open-source resume project that uses Vite, Tailwind, and GitHub Actions.
-The project is designed to be easily customizable for personal use and serves as a simple portfolio website.
+This project is a React-based, open-source resume template designed to be easily customizable for personal use.
+It uses Vite, Tailwind and GitHub Actions, and it serves as a simple portfolio website.
+The project includes sections for your personal information, education, work experience, skills, and additional information such as languages and certifications.
+The design is clean and minimal, making it easy to read and navigate.
+The template can be easily customized to fit your personal brand and style.

 ## Live Demo